chinamike65/hugo-tuolesi/content/book1/book1en.md

 In addition, Master Ah Wang studied at Qinghai Buddhist College and the Ta'er (Kumbum) Monastery  Debating College of Dialectics (Debating College).
 With a single-minded commitment to study and wide erudition, he completed the study of sutra and tantra, the five major theories of the five great Dharma masters, well ahead of schedule.

 Since graduating from Qinghai Buddhist Academy and Ta'er Monastery Debating Academy with excellent grades, the master has been living at Qinghai Tuole Monastery, serving as the Vajra Guru and the abbot of the monastery.
-He teaches the monks of Tuole Monastery every day in groups: lectures on the five great treatises, San Shi Dao, and the four tantras, and has set up a new sutra debating school in the monastery.
+He teaches the monks of Tuole Monastery every day in groups: lectures on the five great treatises, the Three Principle Aspects of the Path, and the four classes of Ttantra, and has set up a new sutra debating school in the monastery.

-Master Ah Wang has now produced several batches of lamas with a Geshe degree (equivalent to a Ph.D. in Buddhism).
+Master Ah Wang has produced several batches of lamas with a Geshe degree (equivalent to a Ph.D. in Buddhism).

 The master also insists on going into retreat for two months every year.

-Master Ah Wang often gives sermons, teachings, lectures, and empowerment ceremonies in both Tibetan and Chinese areas, and often holds patriotic teachings, and patriotic activities in monasteries, making due contributions to the promotion of social harmony and stable development.
+Master Ah Wang often gives talks, teachings, lectures, and empowerment ceremonies in both Tibetan and Chinese areas, and often holds patriotic teachings, and patriotic activities in monasteries, making due contributions to the promotion of social harmony and stable development.

 At the invitation of believers from other places, the master has travelled all over the world to teach the sutras and the Dharma to those who are destined to hear them.

-Master Ah Wang is always compassionate and easily approachable, and speaks according to the occasion, and preaches the basic theories and simple practices of Buddhism, such as the San Shi Dao, the Four Refuges, the Seven Point Mandala Offering, the Dharma of Amitabha Buddha, the Vajrasattva Ritual, and the [Heart Sutra](/english/heartsutranotes) of Prajna Paramita.
+Master Ah Wang is always compassionate and easily approachable, and speaks according to the occasion, and preaches the basic theories and simple practices of Buddhism, such as the Three Principle Aspects of the Path, the Four Refuges, the Seven Point Mandala Offering, the Dharma of Amitabha Buddha, the Vajrasattva Ritual, and the [Heart Sutra](/english/heartsutranotes) of Prajna Paramita.

 The master has tens of thousands of disciples of many different nationalities.

 The master's writings include Commentary on Philosophy, Commentary on the Prajna Paramita Diamond Sutra, Dictation from the Three Masters of the Three Paths and Three Schools, Vajrasattva Ritual and Practice, and Dakini Buddha's Mother Ritual.
-Tracks and Practical Practices, Practice of Retreat, Simmering Sang Ritual, Biography of Vajra Guru Gazang Qusong, History of Tibetan Buddhism, Dabao Motto, Nectar Dharma Rain, Tantric Buddhism Feng Shui and the "Dharma Ocean Treasures" series, etc.
+Tracks and Practical Practices, Practice of Retreat, Simmering Sang Ritual, Biography of Vajra Guru Gazang Qusong, History of Tibetan Buddhism, Dabao Motto, Nectar Dharma Rain, Tantric Buddhism and the "Dharma Ocean Treasures" series, etc.

-The master's writings are concise and comprehensive, and the analysis is profound and thorough, and has been praised and acclaimed by many great scholars in Buddhist circles at home and abroad.
+The master's writings are concise and comprehensive, and his analyses are profound and thorough, and have been praised and acclaimed by many great scholars in Buddhist circles at home and abroad.

-In recent years, believers from all over the world have made donations to Tuole Temple.
+In recent years, believers from all over the world have made donations to Tuole Monastery.

 Since March 2006, in order to meet the needs of an increasing number of monks and laypeople to hear the Dharma, the master has continued to expand the infrastructure of Tuole Monastery, and presided over the construction of the Daxiong Hall, the Great Lecture Hall, the Upper and Lower Debating Courts, the Tibetan Sutra Pavilion, the residence of the Sangha, the eight stupas, the Dharma Protector Hall and other buildings.